occludedarp/Sprint-Challenge--JavaScript/README.md

 1 Window/Global Object binding: the default object that this refers to, the entire browser window

-2 Implicit binding: the use of dot notation employs this. as a reference to the object that encloses your current scope
+2 Implicit binding: sets this to whatever is left of the dot. the use of dot notation employs this. as a reference to the object that encloses your current scope

-3 New binding: after this. has been implicitly bound within the context of a class constructor object, the keyword 'new' subsequently binds this. to any newly declared objects derived from the class constructor
+3 New binding: after this. has been implicitly bound within the context of a class constructor object, the keyword 'new' subsequently binds this. to any newly declared object literals derived from the class constructor

 4 Explicit binding: assigning this. to an object of your choosing using .call() .apply() or .bind()